 The creation of the Ark in our sanctuary was spearheaded by the late Skip Fox, and designed in collaboration with Sedona artist and member Jessica Sierra, who then formed and executed the letters.
 The bronze letters forming the doors spell out “Shema Israel.”
 Visitors to the synagogue are awed by its beauty and uniqueness.

-Our beautiful Ner Tamid (Eternal Light) was designed and created by Artist Susan Zalkind, a well-known alabaster sculptor, who has been a member of our JCSVV community for many years.
-Susan searched for a long time for the right piece of alabaster, and as soon as she saw this piece, she knew it was the right one for this holy obligation.
-The holy letters Yud, Hey, Vav, Hey are engraved on the coral colored alabaster which is carved to represent the flame, perhaps of the burning bush, or the original creation of light.
+Our beautiful Ner Tamid (Eternal Light) was designed and created by artist, Susan Zalkind, a well-known Alabaster sculptor and one of JCSVV’s founding members.
+Prospecting all of her own stone, in search of the perfect piece, Susan pried the stone that was to become the Ner Tamid from a cliff face in Utah.
+Back home at her shop, she knew it was the right one for this holy obligation.
+The holy letters Yud, Hey, Vav, Hey are engraved on the coral colored Alabaster, which is carved to represent the flame, perhaps of the burning bush or the original creation of light.
 It shines as a beacon in the sanctuary windows, and is visible, not only within the sanctuary, but also as one approaches the entrance to our synagogue from the outside.

 The Ten Commandments were designed and hand-carved by JCSVV member Mark Kann, and donated to the synagogue in loving memory of his wife, Hershelle C. Kann, on February 9, 2011.
 The tablets were carved from two slabs of a red velvet mesquite tree that had succumbed to old age after living for many hundreds of years in the Arizona dessert.
 The tree was culled for lumber and cut into slabs.
 These two pieces of the tree were purchased in Cottonwood in 2006.
 The planning and execution of the work took five years.